Skip to main content

 content block

-Eviction is a court process.
-A housing provider, landlord, An owner of property who rents it out to a tenant or property owner can file an eviction case to remove someone from a home.
+• Started by a landlord An owner of property who rents it out to a tenant or property owner,

 Last full review by a subject matter expert